 Bonhams has been in existence since 1793, but this is the first time that the headquarters in New Bond Street is going to be rebuilt – externally as well as internally.
-The plans for the building, which is being remodeled by Alex Lifschutz from Lifschutz Davidson Sandilands, are on page 17 where the architect talks to Emma Crichton-Miller about how the building will mark a new chapter in the history of Bonhams.
+The plans for the building, which is being remodelled by Alex Lifschutz from Lifschutz Davidson Sandilands, are on page 17 where the architect talks to Emma Crichton-Miller about how the building will mark a new chapter in the history of Bonhams.

 Another major advance is the creation of a new department for Contemporary Art, with Anthony McNerney at its head.
 The first sale in October includes paintings by Glenn Brown – Martin Gayford writes about our cover work, Little Death – Alighiero Boetti and Martial Raysse.
 And to celebrate the season in which the art world descends on London for the Frieze Art Fair, I interviewed collector Anita Zabludowicz.
 Anita, who has a space in Kentish Town that shows part of her collection, has a new project.
 This time, it is on an island off the coast of Finland.